Leaving and Returning to the U.S. With a Green Card

 If You've Asked USCIS to Renew Your Green Card But Haven't Been Approved

 If you filed a Form I-90 to renew your permanent resident status, but haven't yet received USCIS approval, you can still travel.
-Waits of a year or more are currently common.
+Waits of a year or more for USCIS approval are all too common.
 Thus USCIS includes on the Form I-90 receipt notices it sends out an automatic extension of green card validity.
 Assuming you filed a complete I-90 application and fee, you should get this automatic extension.
-It normally will cover you for 12 months, but because of extra-long wait times in 2022, was extended to 24 months.
+It normally will cover you for 12 months, but because of extra-long wait times, has been extended to 24 months.

 When returning from foreign travel, you would be expected to show the receipt notices along with your expired green card.